MicrosoftDocs/sccm-docs-powershell-ref/sccm-ps/ConfigurationManager/Export-CMQuery.md

 ### -InputObject

 Specify a query object to export.
+To get this object, use the [Get-CMQuery](Get-CMQuery.md) cmdlet.

 ```yaml
 Type: IResultObject